JoJe3003/core-issues/README.md

-﻿# cringe-trikz
+﻿# core-trikz

 ## Purpose

-This repository is designated for tracking issues and suggestions related to cringe-trikz.
+This repository is designated for tracking issues and suggestions related to core-trikz.
 It serves as a centralized platform for community feedback, bug reporting, and feature requests.

 ## Submitting an Issue